 Normally, instructions on how to join a specific group board are shared in the group description, and usually, include following the creator of the board and emailing them to ask to be added to their boards.

-9: Pin Only Your Content in Group Boards
+9) Pin Only Your Content on Group Boards

-Don’t get obsessed on the number of pins you pin to your account daily over the quality.
+Don’t get obsessed with the number of pins you pin to your account daily over the quality.
 Some of the pins look appealing, but they do not lead to the resources that they claim to.
-Some of the pins are stolen pins, so before you go ahead to repin, you want to double check that the brand URL on the pin matches to the one below the description (the destination URL)
+Some of the pins are stolen pins, so before you go ahead to repin, you want to double-check that the brand URL on the pin matches the one below the description (the destination URL)

 I like clicking through to ensure that the content is actually worth repining.